chrislattman/blogging-project/docs/qemu/README.md

 Unfortunately, shared folders are not easy to configure with QEMU.

 However, you can use [`scp`](../ssh#scp) from your host OS to copy files and directories to and from your VM.
 Make sure to have [port forwarding](#port-forwarding) set up first.
-Note: some OSes will require you to manually set up `openssh-server`.
+Note: some VMs will require you to manually set up `openssh-server`.

 ### Headless mode